Rebuttal to "The Amazing Story Behind the Global Warming Scam"

 Did Roger Revelle attend the Summer enclave at the Bohemian Grove in Northern California in the Summer of 1990 while working on that article?
 Did he deliver a lakeside speech there to the assembled movers and shakers from Washington and Wall Street in which he apologized for sending the UN IPCC and Al Gore onto this wild goose chase about global warming?
 Did he say that the key scientific conjecture of his lifetime had turned out wrong?
 The answer to those questions is, "I think so, but I do not know it for certain".
 I have not managed to get it confirmed as of this moment.
 It’s a little like Las Vegas; what is said at the Bohemian Grove stays at the Bohemian Grove.
 There are no transcripts or recordings and people who attend are encouraged not to talk.
 Yet, the topic is so important, that some people have shared with me on an informal basis.

 Here Mr. Coleman plants an unsubstantiated, and most likely untrue, idea in your head (read statement from Justin Lancaster) that doesn't even matter.
-Humans are causing the planet to warm.
+Humans are clearly indicated to be causing the planet to warm.
 It's a scientific fact based on the known relevant science.

 Roger Revelle died of a heart attack three months after the Cosmos story was printed.
 Oh, how I wish he were still alive today.
 He might be able to stop this scientific silliness and end the global warming scam.